rsdankmemer/OSBot-Scripts/README.md

 Current List of Scripts:
   1. Auto Enchanter - Start near a bank with required runes/staff and the item you want to enchant in your inventory.
-It will automatically detect the item and which spell should be used
+It will automatically detect the item and which spell should be used.
+Stops once out of required runes or items.